 Sustainability Statement

 As a brand, we’re always conscious of what and how we produce.
-The jewellery world has a long way to go before it can become meaningfully sustainable, but we know it’s important be transparent with the choices we make around materials, processes and packaging.
-Castro’s style is
+The jewellery industry still has a long way to go before it can become meaningfully sustainable, but we believe it’s important to be transparent about the choices we make around materials, processes, and packaging.

-intricate; by definition it takes time, detail, and consideration.
-Its emphasis has always been on creating one off pieces that will be kept forever, rather than mass-producing pieces with a short shelf-life.
-We’ve broken down some of our processes to show how seriously we take our impact and environment.
+Castro’s style is intricate; by definition, it takes time, detail, and consideration.
+Our emphasis has always been on creating one-off pieces designed to be kept forever, rather than mass-producing items with a short shelf life.
+We’ve broken down some of our processes below to show how seriously we take our impact on the environment.

 Our Packaging